 - Inuzuka R, Diller GP, Borgia F, Benson L, Tay EL, Alonso-Gonzalez R, et al. Comprehensive use of cardiopulmonary exercise testing identifies adults with congenital heart disease at increased mortality risk in the medium term.
 Circulation 2012;125:250-9.

-Keywords: Biological Markers, Heart Defects, Congenital, Heart Diseases, Myocytes, Cardiac, Natriuretic Peptide, Brain
+Keywords: Biomarkers, Heart Defects, Congenital, Heart Diseases, Myocytes, Cardiac, Natriuretic Peptide, Brain

 < Back to Listings